Born: December 03, 1960

 She has received four Oscar nominations, including two in 2003 for her performances in Far From Heaven and The Hours.
 In 2009 she received several nominations, including one from the Golden Globes, for her work in A Single Man (2009).
 She received another Golden Globe nomination, as well as a BAFTA nomination for her role as a lesbian in The Kids Are All Right (2010).
 In 2011, she appeared in the romantic comedy Crazy, Stupid, Love, playing a frustrated wife trying to deal with leaving her husband.
 In 2013 she won a Golden Globe for her performance as Sarah Palin in the TV movie Game Change (2012).

 Julianne won her first solo film acting Golden Globe in 2015, as well as her fifth Academy Award nomination for the independent film Still Alice.
 She also starred in Non-Stop (2014), Maps to the Stars (2014), and in Still Alice (2015) which won her a Golden Globe, Critics Choice Award and the Oscar for Best Actress.
 She also appeared in Freeheld alongside Ellen Page, and starred as Georgette in the 2016 dramedy Maggie's Plan.

 In 1986, Julianne married fellow actor John Gould Rubin.
 The union lasted nine years.
 In 2003 she married director Bart Freundlich, who directed her in the movie The Myth of Fingerprints (1996).
-Together the couple has two children, Caleb and Liv.
+They have two children, Caleb and Liv.

 Kingsman: The Golden Circle (2017)